A first analysis of the ensemble of local maxima of maximal center gauge

 \subsection{Center Dominance and Precocious Linearity}

-In this section, we compare the potentials extracted from original configurations with those which we get after center projections, especially with the main subject of this article with ensemble averaged maximal center gauge, EaMCG.
-To extract the physical parameters of the gluonic quark-antiquark string we fit the potentials $V_W(R)$ of Eq.~(\ref{groundpot}) with a Cornell type of potential
+In this section, we compare the potentials extracted from original configurations with those which we get after center projections, especially with the ensemble averages over the local maxima of the gauge functional.
+To extract the physical parameters of the gluonic quark-antiquark string we fit the static potentials extracted from Wilson loops with a Cornell type of potential

 with three parameters, self energy $v_0$, string tension $\sigma$ and Coulomb coefficient $c$.
-For original and ALLG configurations we need all three parameters.
 For DLCG and EaMCG we observe the feature of precocious linearity; i.e.\ the fact that the Coulombic term is strongly suppressed.
 Therefore we choose $c=0$ and start the fit at some $R_i$.

-For $\beta=2.5$ we show in Fig. \ref{fig:fullshproj2} the potential $V_W(R)$ of unprojected configurations, the fit potential $V(R)$, its contributions $v_0-\dfrac{c}{R}$ and $v_0+\sigma R$ together with the data of Ref.~\cite{Bali1994}.
+For $\beta=2.5$ we show in Fig. \ref{fig:fullshproj2} the potential values of unprojected configurations, the fit potential $V(R)$, its contributions $v_0-\dfrac{c}{R}$ and $v_0+\sigma R$ together with the data of Ref.~\cite{Bali1994}.
 We compare them with the potentials and their fits resulting from the three center projection methods, ALLG, DLCG and EaMCG.
 ALLG has a sizeable Coulomb contribution, differing in this respect from DLCG and EaMCG.
-ALLG leads to confidential values in the same region as $V_W(R)$.
-The potential is more difficult to resolve than for DLCG and EaMCG.
+Its potential is more difficult to resolve than for DLCG and EaMCG.
 ALLG has a smaller linear term than DLCG, where this term agrees nicely with the linear term of the unprojected configurations.